ai/webp-in-css/README.md

 ```

 The script will set `webp` or `no-webp` class on `<body>`
-and PostCSS plugin will generates:
+and PostCSS plugin will generate:

 ```css
 .logo {